OpenUnited/ux-prototype/README.md

 ## Getting started / how to run this app

-Depending on your local environment, something like the following:
+Good if you fork this repo, then depending on your local environment, do something like the following with "OpenUnited" changed for your own GitHub username:

 ```
 git clone git@github.com:OpenUnited/ux-prototype.git